run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

  -->

+## Operating System

+Run:ai will work on any __Linux__ operating system that is supported by both Kubernetes and [NVIDIA](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html){target=_blank}.
+Having said that, Run:ai performs its internal tests on Ubuntu 20.04 (and CoreOS for OpenShift).

 ### Prometheus

 The Run:ai Cluster installation will, by default, install [Prometheus](https://prometheus.io/){target=_blank}, but it can also connect to an existing Prometheus instance installed by the organization.
 In the latter case, it's important to: